-- 2. Override Gridded Surface Model A designated sounding shall not be created to ensure the gridded surface represents a significant shoaler sounding unless both of the following are true: - a.
-The top of the natural topography is greater than 1 m proud of the surrounding seafloor, and - b.
+- No sounding shall be designated that is within 2 mm at the scale of the survey (i.e., 20 m for 1:10,000 scale) of another shoaler sounding. - A designated sounding shall not be created to ensure the gridded surface represents a significant shoaler sounding unless both of the following are true: - a.
+The top of the natural topography is greater than 1 meter proud of the surrounding seafloor, and - b.
 The difference between the gridded surface and potential designated sounding is greater than the allowable TVU at that depth: